Villages of Indonesia: Kelurahan

 A kelurahan must have a government office, an established transportation network, adequate communication facilities, and public facilities.
 If it no longer meets the above conditions it can be abolished or combined with other kelurahans based on the results of research and studies conducted by the city/regency government.

 Desa

-Desa is a rural village terminology used in the majority of regencies in Indonesia.
+Desa is a rural village terminology used in the majority of regencies in Indonesia, but also in tiny parts of cities.
 However, several provinces have adopted their own terminology for their traditional villages (desa adat).
 The leader of a desa does not have a civil servant status and is chosen by the public through an election.
 According to the Law Number 6 of 2014, desa and desa adat are legal community units that have territorial boundaries that are authorized to regulate and administer government affairs, community interests based on community initiatives, original rights, and/or traditional rights recognized and respected in the government system of the Republic of Indonesia.

 Variations of desa terminology in Indonesia include: